dchoi294/city-explorer/README.md

 Start time: 14:30

-Finish time: 16:11
+Finish time: 19:30

-Actual time needed to complete: 1 hour and 41 minutes
+Actual time needed to complete: 4 hours and 1 hour break in between

 ## Credit and Collaborations